gabPicard/Tensor-Library/README.md

 > Note: the specified indexes must matches with the shape of the tensor used for filling

 #### concatenate
-> Note: As this function uses the *partial_filing* function, it is not currently working

 The *concatenate* function allows use to "fuse" two tensors together.
 To use this function, you have to specify the second tensor, the dimension that will be expanded, and wich tensor will go in front of the other.